SEILLANS

 Photograph caption

-Many people at the former convent to greet this 1982 exhibition.
+Many people at the former convent greet this 1982 exhibition.

 Leave a Reply